 Several options are available to indicate whether to use encrypted connections, and to specify the appropriate certificate and key files.
 This section provides general guidance about configuring the server and clients for encrypted connections:

 For a complete list of options related to establishment of encrypted connections, see Section 6.4.2, “Command Options for Encrypted Connections”.
-If you need to create the required certificate and key files, see Section 6.4.3, “Creating SSL and RSA Certificates and Keys”.
+To create any required certificate and key files, see Section 6.4.3, “Creating SSL and RSA Certificates and Keys”.

 On the server side, the